Turks and Caicos Islands

 The islands are southeast of Mayaguana in the Bahamas island chain and north of the island of Hispaniola (Haiti and the Dominican Republic).
-Grand Turk (Cockburn Town), the capital since 1766, is situated on Grand Turk Island about 1042 km east-southeast of Miami, United States.
+Cockburn Town, the capital since 1766, is situated on Grand Turk about 1042 km east-southeast of Miami.
 They have a total land area of 430 km2.

-The islands were inhabited for centuries by indigenous peoples.
+The islands were inhabited for centuries by Taíno people.
 The first recorded European sighting of them was in 1512.
 In subsequent centuries, they were claimed by several European powers, with the British Empire eventually gaining control.
-For many years they were governed indirectly through Bermuda, the Bahamas and Jamaica.
+For many years they were governed indirectly through Bermuda, the Bahamas, and Jamaica.
 When the Bahamas gained independence in 1973, the islands received their own governor, and have remained an autonomous territory since.